sarasami-ss/EditDistanceProject/README.md

 - cd /var/www/html/EditDistanceProject/editDistanceWeb
 - php init

-The prompt will generate the following: and ask you for prompt: enter 0 then yes
+The prompt will generate the following and ask you for prompt: enter 0 then yes

  Which environment do you want the application to be initialized in?